 The Alien register of the Ministry of the Interior informs also about the number of citizens of another EU/EEA country who settle in Austria.
-In the course of the year 2010 35,800 EU/EEA citizens entered Austria and registered as 'settlers'.
-About 50% entered for work, and some 10% (3,900) for study purposes.
-(Table 11) If one takes free movement within the EU/EEA into account, the annual inflow of persons with settlement rights amounted to 56,000 in 2010.
-Thus, only one third of the annual inflows of settlers are third country citizens and two third are of another EU/EEA country.
+In the course of the year 2011 45,800 EU/EEA citizens entered Austria and registered as 'settlers', i.e. 10,000 or 28% more than a year ago.
+About 51% entered for work, and some 10% (4,600) for study purposes.
+(Table 13) If one takes free movement within the EU/EEA into account, the annual inflow of persons with settlement rights amounted to 69,800 in 2011.
+Thus, only one third of the annual inflows of settlers are third country citizens and two thirds are of another EU/EEA country.
 This is a major difference to traditional immigration countries, which tend not to have substantial inflows as a result of free movement between countries.
 The only exception is Australia relative to New Zealand; however, in Australia only some 15% of all inflows are due to free movement.
-(Table 12)
+(Table 13)